-In Darkinjung111 the Land and Environment Court of NSW upheld objector appeals under the Environmental Planning and Assessment Act 1979 (NSW) challenging a project approval application for the continued operation and extension of an existing sand quarry.
+In Darkinjung the Land and Environment Court of NSW upheld objector appeals under the Environmental Planning and Assessment Act 1979 (NSW) challenging a project approval application for the continued operation and extension of an existing sand quarry.
 One of the issues the Court was required to consider was the impact of the expansion of the quarry on the cultural heritage values of the surrounding landscape of the Darkinjung people, particularly by isolating a 'Woman's Site' and the 'Stone Arrangement Site' and known engravings.
-112 The project had the capacity to destroy or degrade the landscape in which these and other sites exist and compromise the spiritual and cultural connection that the Darkinjung have to land and to the site.
-113 This in turn had the capacity to further exacerbate the process of fragmentation of Aboriginal heritage that had occurred in the area.
-114 The destruction of the site was not merely destruction of artefacts, but rather 'the erasure of an occupation area which informs the significance of surrounding engravings, and is part of the cultural landscape as a whole'.
-115
+The project had the capacity to destroy or degrade the landscape in which these and other sites exist and compromise the spiritual and cultural connection that the Darkinjung have to land and to the site.
+This in turn had the capacity to further exacerbate the process of fragmentation of Aboriginal heritage that had occurred in the area.
+The destruction of the site was not merely destruction of artefacts, but rather 'the erasure of an occupation area which informs the significance of surrounding engravings, and is part of the cultural landscape as a whole'.
+The destruction of the site was not merely destruction of artefacts are the process of the erasure of an occupation area which informs the significance of surrounding engravings, and is part of the cultural landscape as a whole'.

 While the Court noted that some of the evidence demonstrating the connectedness and relationship between sites and their location in the broader landscape was incomplete, it nevertheless upheld the claim applying the precautionary principle and the Burra Charter principles.
 The Burra Charter is produced by the Australian branch of the International Council on Monuments and Sites and provides a best practice standard for managing cultural heritage places.
-The council of the International Council on Monuments and Sites and provides a best practice standard for managing cultural heritage places.
+117